TheOtherRolesAU/TheOtherRoles/README.md

 # Settings
 The mod adds a few new settings to Among Us (in addition to the role settings):
+- **Any Player Can Stop The Start:** If turned off, only the host can stop the game start.
+If on, all players can do it.
+Non-hosts stopping the start will send a chat message indicating who stopped it.
 - **Number of Crewmates:** The number of Crewmate roles can be set inside a lobby.
 - **Fill Crewmate Roles (Ignores Min/Max):** Everyone will get a role, even if the settings say there would be plain Crewmates (needs enough roles over 0%).
 - **Number of Neutrals:** The number of Neutral roles can be set inside a lobby.